HydacDK/CSI-Connect-Setup-Tool-Release/README.md

-# CSI-Connect-Setup-Tool-Release
+# CSI-Connect Setup Tool Release
-Release version of the CSI-Connect Setup Tool
+This is a repository from where to download the CSI-Connect setup Tool